dpereda/myResolutions/readme.md

 Lesson 4 Completed
 Lesson 5 done,  this is very messy
-Lesson 6 Thinking in components: Completed, but now sure what I am doing yet
+Lesson 6 Thinking in components: Completed, but now sure what I am doing yet Lesson 7  Organizing and Style : Done,  Moved and renamed files